yetulaxman/linux-2/index.md

 CSC training course for advanced command line use, common GNU/Unix tools, and Bash programming.

+To whom: You are already using Linux command line and writing Bash scripts, but would like to know better how do these actually work.
+After this course you should be able to use command line more efficiently, and write more elegant shell scripts, and fix the misbehaving ones.

 Practicalities for the [online course]({{ site.baseurl }}{% link StudyGroupDec2020.md %}) and the regular [class room course at CSC's premises]({{ site.baseurl }}{% link WhereAboutsCSCPremises.md %}).